chevah/brink/README.rst

 Note: The release-notes fragment files are only used on chevah/server, so the fragments folder was moved to brink/tests/release-notes on this package.

+Once a new version is merged, publish it to our package index server.

 Paver Script
 ============

-The paver.sh script we use is taken from chevah/python-package repository.
+The paver.sh script should be kept in sync with the version from the chevah/python-package repository.

-If modifications to paver.sh file are required, they should be done on a branch on that repository.
+Changes to paver.sh do not need an update in version as they are not versioned yet.